SumajReddyPannala/gexxx/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## app description
+Many farmers in India don’t have access to the vast information available on the Internet about crop growing practices, government schemes, market prices and many more.
+Our project aim is to build a mobile application that will assemble this information from various reputable sources and present it to the user(farmer) in an intuitive way  and that in local languages and a friendly UI for a smooth user interface.